create-yumshan/BikeProject/README.md

 ## Analysis
 Here I look back at my question: **"How do annual members and casual riders use Cyclistic bikes differently?"** Creating two different tables for members and casual riders seemed best, which I did in [Part 1](https://github.com/create-yumshan/BikeProject/blob/571d2599c4d265da0218257f104765b555e303f4/usedSQLcodes/analysis/part01-createmembertablecasualtable.sql) of the analysis section.
 I pulled in all the data from each table of 12 months so that I can make better comparisons of the data over the whole year.

-   Essesntially I made sure that I conducted a members vs. casual riders analysis.
+   Essesntially I made sure that I conducted a members vs. casual riders analysis The code used can be found here for members and here for casual riders.

    I found each these between the members and casual riders:
    * number of rides per month, sorted from most to least